How to Search Packages With Apt Search Command

 Note that the screenshot above only displays a portion of the total output.

-In the output, you will find a long list of package names along with brief descriptions.
-To locate the specific package you want to install, you will need to scroll through the output.
+The output contains a long list of package names with brief descriptions.
+You must scroll through the list to locate the specific package you want to install.

 If you are unsure about the correct package to install, you can use another command called apt show <package-name>